agentbillwilson/seeds/README.md

 seeds calculates when a Farming seed in Old School RuneScape with the given tick duration (e.g. 160m) and number of ticks will be grown to completion.
-Planting time can be specified with the -start flag (e.g. Jan 2 15:04 2006);
+Planting time can be specified with the -start flag (e.g. Jan 2 15:04 MST 2006);
 otherwise, seeds will use the current time for planting.